-ER G99 normally requires Loss of Mains (LoM) protection for Power Generating Modules operating in long-term parallel mode.
+EREC G99 normally requires Loss of Mains (LoM) protection for Power Generating Modules operating in long-term parallel mode.

 LoM protection is used to detect the loss of incoming supply to generation from the wider network.
-It disconnects the generation from the distribution network to prevent an island from forming.
+It disconnects the generation from the distribution network to prevent a network island from forming.
 This ensures that: